 top of page

-CARES Act & PPPFA: Tactical Moves for SMB Owners and Occupants
+CARES Act & PPPFA: Tactical Moves for Owners and Occupants

 The arrival of COVID-19 introduced uncertainty and upheaval in all our lives.
 For individuals, unknown health, safety, and economic impact - check.
 For the companies that rely on these special people, unpredictable revenue, retention, rehiring, and now recession - check.
 Unknowns and imperfect data must guide decisions to upfit, retrofit, pivot, or exit.
 Near-constant updates to legislation and local leadership mandates, personal losses of both loved ones and of predictable finances all consume our daily decisions.
 And the latest, social upheaval and heated, passionate confrontation over America's core values.
 What?
 When?
 How?
 If… But….
 Or….
 Can?